Skip to main content

 4. Receive the payment

-The payer scans the Lightning invoice or on-chain address QR code and confirms the payment in their wallet app prior to the quote’s expiration.
+The payer scans the Lightning invoice QR code and confirms the payment in their wallet app prior to the quote’s expiration.

 5. Check payment status